Cherreads

 A moment later, a rather large rat fell from the tree.

-The mage didn't waste words on it.
-He simply used Obliviate, erasing the last seven hours from its memory.
+Severus did not waste words.
+He cast Obliviate, erasing the last seven hours from its memory.

-Then, taking the chunk of wood (which he had previously transfigured into a coin), he headed back toward the castle.
+Then, taking the chunk of wood he had transfigured into a coin earlier, he headed back to the castle.

-Finally reaching his room, Alan tossed the coin onto the floor.
+When he reached his room, Severus tossed the coin onto the floor.

-A few seconds later, it resumed the shape of a large piece of wood.
+A few seconds later, it returned to the shape of a large piece of wood.

 "Well, time to get to work."

-Pointing his wand at it, the mage used wind elemental magic to split the large chunk into several dozen cubes.
+Pointing his wand at it, Severus used wind elemental magic to split the chunk into several dozen cubes.

 "This will do."

-Tucking his wand away, Snape pointed a finger at the cube.
+Tucking his wand away, Severus pointed a finger at the cube.

-And so, half an hour later, a cube hovered before the mage.
+And half an hour after that, a cube hovered before him.

 Every side was covered in dark symbols.

-A simple toy, but in this world, it could serve the locals quite well.
+A simple toy, but in this world it can serve the locals quite well.

 Both magical and production costs are minimal."

-Alan had learned how to make this toy purely by accident from an acquaintance who had looted an ancient tomb and grown rich selling the finds.
+Severus had learned how to make the toy purely by accident, from an acquaintance who had looted an ancient tomb and grown rich selling the finds.

-One of the blueprints was for this very item.
+One of the blueprints had been for this item.

 At first, the tomb raider thought it was some powerful artifact.

-But after creating and studying it, he realized it was just a toy for improving control and a simple way to detect a young wizard's talent for supportive magic.
+But after he created and studied it, he realized it was just a toy for improving control and a simple way to detect a young wizard's talent for supportive magic.

 For mages, it was merely a toy.

-For example, Alan's current power was roughly that of a weak "Master," and Severus himself had been a rather talented young man.
+For example, Severus's current power was roughly that of a weak Master, and Severus had been a rather talented boy.

-From the memories inherited from the body's previous owner, he knew that many wizards left school after their OWLs — mostly mere "journeymen."
+From the memories he had inherited, he knew that many wizards left school after their OWLs, mostly mere journeymen.

-So such an artifact definitely had a place here.
+So an artifact like this definitely had a place here.

 Besides protection, it could heal simple wounds.

-Of course, it wouldn't regrow a severed arm, but a finger — if pressed against it in time — yes.
+Of course, it would not regrow a severed arm, but a finger, if pressed against it in time, yes.

-It was the perfect protective artifact for this world — one that promised Alan considerable profit.
+It was the perfect protective artifact for this world, one that promised Severus a considerable profit.

-But of course, the young man had no intention of stopping there.
+Of course, he had no intention of stopping there.

-He wanted to live a happy life where money was never a concern.
+He wanted to live a life where money was never a concern.

-He had plenty of ideas, but they required capital.
+He had plenty of ideas, but they needed capital.

-He planned to earn startup funds with the cubes and then invest in his research.
+He planned to earn starting funds with the cubes, then invest in research.

-That evening, the mage made two more cubes and went straight to bed.
+That evening, Severus made two more cubes and went straight to bed.

 In the morning, he finished the last two.

-Transfiguring all four into black needles, he tucked them into an inner jacket pocket.
+He transfigured all four into black needles and tucked them into an inner jacket pocket.

 The remaining wooden cubes he hid in the wardrobe and under the bed.

-Then, leaving the room, he settled back in the library to continue his search.
+Then, leaving the room, he settled back into the library to continue his search.

-He decided to leave the booklet taken from the Marauders for now.
+He decided to leave the booklet taken from the Marauders alone for now.

 He only checked it for tracking charms, then safely turned it into a white needle and stored it with the others.